 The sequence analysis showed genetic diversity among the isolates with five isolates belonging to the genus Aspergillus.
 The phylogenetic tree constructed revealed the organisms (on GenBank) that are most closely related to the isolates obtained from the dumpsite soil, as presented in Figure 3.
 The vertical lines on the trees indicate the difference between the branches.
 The greater the length of the vertical line, the more the difference between the branches.
 The isolates were found to be closely-related to Aspergillus fumigates, Trichoderma harzianum, Aspergillus felis, Aspergillus templicola, Aspergillus flavipes, Aspergillus fumigates and Cunninghamella binariae.
-These organisms are in turn closely related to Curvularia affinis, Aspergillus micronesiensis, Aspergillus parafelis, Botryosphaeria obtusa, Gongronella guangdongensis and Trichoderma aureoviride.
+These organisms are in turn are closely related to Curvularia affinis, Aspergillus micronesiensis, Aspergillus parafelis, Botryosphaeria obtusa, Gongronella guangdongensis and Trichoderma aureoviride.
+Isolates 2 (Trichoderma harzianum) and 7 (Cunninghamella binariae), 3 (Aspergillus felis) and 6 (Aspergillus fumigatus), and 4 (Aspergillus templicola) and 5 (Aspergillus flavipes) were found to be more closely related to each other.